corruptzero-dev/Farmist/README.md

 # Farmist
-You are a farmest farmer in the "Farmist" game about farm
+You are a farmest farmer in the "Farmist" game about farming